allister-grange/terraform-associate-guide-003/4- Terraform outside the Core Workflow/4-notes.md

 - You should enable logging when you want to debug an issue that you're having
 - You can set the logging level using the environment variable `TF_LOG`
+- The debugging logs are outputted to `stderr`
 </details>